2018: New Trends

 2018 promises to be a year to remember, with bold and striking countertop trends making their mark on kitchen designs.
-The year is still young with the promise of exciting new styles on the horizon, it is time to take stock of the current countertop trends for 2018.
-Below is a short look at the countertop trends that are making a splash this year.
+This year is full of promise for new exciting styles.
+It is time to take stock of the current countertop trends!
+Below is a short look at the countertop trends that are making a splash this year in 2018.

 First introduced as an alternative to granite and marble, quartz is quickly usurping granite as the number one countertop material among today’s homeowners.
 The benefit of quartz is that it is non-porous and doesn’t require routine sealing, unlike granite.
 Quartz resists stains and damage while also being nearly impenetrable, preventing hazardous bacteria from growing.
 It comes in a wide variety of colors and patterns that can beautify any space.